Todd-Werelius/gulp-svg-ngmaterial/README.md

 </svg>
 ```

-The resulting file icons.svg would look something like this...
+The resulting file icons.svg would look something like this ( if not compressed ) ...
 ```xml
 <svg>
   <defs>